 Notifications of heat networks

-The deadline to notify BEIS regarding heat networks/communal heating schemes has now passed.
+The deadline to notify BEIS of heat networks/communal heating schemes has now passed.
 Heat suppliers should have submitted their notification of existing heat networks by 31st December 2015.

 Below is a snapshot of when and what needs to be abided by:

-- Heat suppliers must meet the billing requirements for new builds from when the network commences operation
+- Heat suppliers must meet the billing requirements for new builds from when the network commenced operation Deadline: from December 2014

-- The date from which final customer meters must be fitted is subject to the viability tool, this is not yet been confirmed
+- The date from which final customer meters must be fitted is subject to the viability tool, this has not yet been confirmed Deadline: TBC

 Point of entry meters